learningequality/kolibri-docs/docs/manage/_device.rst

 View Device Info
 ----------------

 To view the detailed info of the device where Kolibri is running on, use the **Info** tab in the  **Device** dashboard (|info| icon).
-This information will be useful in case you need to report an issue with Kolibri to Learning Equality support team.
+This information will be useful in case you need to report an issue with Kolibri on the :ref:`Learning Equality Community Forums <forums>`.
 Make note or copy the following device details:

 * Kolibri version
 * Server IP/URL(s)